Writing About Painful Experiences: Hurting, Healing, and Helping

 “Mommy’s fine, Baby.
 I’m just writing a hurting story.”

 I couldn’t tell him that I had just typed “rock bottom was laced with razor blades.”
 Writing a book full of abuse stories was tough, but they ended in hope and redemption.
-They were what I had needed when I was at my worst.
+They were what I needed when I was at my worst.
 My waterproof keyboard was a strategic choice.

 Previously, I had tried to write heartbreaking stories from an intellectual place.
 I used compelling words and images as I tried to keep my heart intact.
 The resulting stories were lifeless and heartless.
 Failure.
 These stories needed to breach the protective walls and reach hurting women’s hearts with understanding and hope.